AkashWarlocks/AkashWarlocks/README.md

-- 👋 Hi, I’m @AkashWarlocks
+- 👋 Hi, I’m @AkashWarlocks.
-- 👀 I’m interested in Blockchain developement
+- 👀 I’m interested in Blockchain developement.
-- Into ERC20 and ERC721
+- Experience in Nodejs Solidity and Web3JS.
+- Enjoying Rust along the way.